RobotsFTW/NETWAR-Bot/README.md

 # NETWAR-Bot
-This is a discord bot for the NETWAR LAN.
+Discord bot for the NETWAR LAN.